2010 Badakhshan massacre: Mahram Ali

 Mahram Ali, aged 51 years, of the Hazara ethnic minority, from Wardak, Afghanistan, was a civilian contractor that had been a worker at the National Organisation for Ophthalmic Rehabilitation's (NOOR's) maintenance workshop since 2007; he served as a driver for the expedition, and as "watcher", to guard team vehicles.
 In this service to IAM, Ali drove and "stayed behind guarding the vehicles in Nawa when the rest of the team walked over the pass into Nuristan."
 Ali was described as "the only person to care for his family" by Rahim Majid, the operations manager at IAM.
 Ali was also survived by a wife and three young children, including one son paralyzed by polio and another son whose arm had been amputated, all supported on his monthly salary of $150.

 Cheryl Beckett

-Cheryl Beckett, aged 32 years, was an aid worker and translator, from Knoxville, Tennessee, United States, and an Indiana Wesleyan University graduate; she had been in Afghanistan for six years and specialized in nutritional gardening, maternal health and child care.
+Cheryl Beckett, aged 32 years, was an aid worker and translator, from Knoxville, Tennessee, United States, and an Indiana Wesleyan University graduate.
+She had lived and worked in Afghanistan since 2005, including with the humanitarian organization Operation Mercy, and specializing in nutritional gardening, kitchen gardening, maternal health and child care.
+Beckett was proficient in Pashto and joined the Nuristan eye camp team in part to assist as a translator for female patients.

 Daniela Beyer

-Daniela Beyer, aged 35 years, from Chemnitz-Wittgensdorf, Germany, was a linguist and translator in German, English and Russian who also spoke Dari and was learning Pashto.
+Daniela Beyer, aged 35 years,was a German linguist and translator from Chemnitz-Wittgensdorf.
+She specialized in German, English and Russian, whilst also speaking Dari, knowing Wakhi and Munji, as well as learning Pashto.
+Beyer had previously worked with the International Assistance Mission between 2007 and 2009, conducting linguistic research, and later founded a non-governmental organization dedicated to documenting and preserving minority languages in Afghanistan.
+She joined the eye camp team to provide translation support, particularly for female patients.